Eri9898/osTicket-Installation/README.md

 19. Next you will assign permissions to ost-config.php.
 Right click to properties and go to security.
 Click advanced then disable inheritance, click remove all permissions.
 Next click add, click select principle and type everyone and click ok.
 Check box “full control” and apply.
 </p>
 <br />
-20. Instal HeidiSQL ((((NAME)))  so that you can connect to MySQL.
+20. Instal HeidiSQL so that you can connect to MySQL. https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit
 Open the file and install it.
 The app shoud open after install.
 On the bottom left click new, then enter username:Root then password:
 Create a new session, enter username and passowrd.
 </p>
 <br />